 A check engine light is most often related to engine components, but that isn’t always the case.
 They say you’re better safe than sorry, and we agree.
 Always investigate the cause of a check engine light with the help of a trained Hino mechanic.

 In our Canadian winter climate, drivers often think that the cause of their truck struggling to start is the cold.
 While it’s possible, the answer is usually even easier to deal with!
-Most startup problems are usually related to your truck’s battery.
+Most startup problems are typically related to your truck’s battery.

 Here are some quick battery tips to get your engine roaring: